bonfire-chat/bonfire-chat-android/qs/QS-Belege/Code-Reviews/codereview-ConnectionManager-20150817.md

 ### 11. Is it absolutely necessary to run it on UI thread or would a background thread suffice?

-Ja.
-Der Connection Manager ist für das Versenden von Messages zuständig.
-Dies wird im UI thread eingeleitet.
+Der Großteil des Codes im ConnectionManager läuft bereits in einem Hintergrundthread.
+Nur einige statische Methoden dienen als Helper für UI-Klassen, diese müssen daher im UI Thread laufen.

 ### 12. Are all possible failures handled?